 Friday Flashback: Projects, lapbooks & more!

 In my life this week… it was non-stop action at the Gotcher household!
-A week ago today, I was driving down to Colorado Springs for a last-minute trip to see some dear friends from Durango who were in town for […]
+A week ago today, I was driving down to Colorado Springs for a last-minute trip to see some dear friends from Durango who were in town for their daughters’ dance competition.
+We turned around and went back […]

 Friday Flashback: A week of surprises